 More and more studies are showing that children who sleep well may have less issues with anxiety, depression and drug and alcohol abuse once they are adolescents and adults.

-- encourage your child to wind down for the night by having some quiet time in her room.
-She can either read, draw or play – but remember, no electronics as these stimulate the brain and make it difficult to get a good quality of sleep.
+They can read, draw or play quietly – but remember, no electronics as these stimulate the brain and make it difficult to get a good quality of sleep.